wuaipinglab/Cov2Coinfect/README.md

 * Number of mutations that occur both in sample and one lineage feature variations divided by number of the lineage feature variations should be greater than 0.3.

 ## Usage
-1. Input NGS raw data to CLC Genomics Workbench with `workflow.clc` to generate variant calling file.
+1. Detect variant in NGS data with `wuaipinglab/sra2variant`

 2. Run `get_lineagesFV_and_mutationNum.py` to get lineages feature variations and number of global SARS-CoV-2 nonsynonymous mutations.